Photo Credit: CamilleovertheRainbow

-After having read, experimented, signed up to free and paid courses, grown multiple Instagram accounts, spent two years researching the changing algorithm and secrets behind the success of millions on Instagram, I am finally in a place where I feel my trial and error has paid off, and that’s why I’m here today to share with you all the secrets I have learnt, for FREE!
+After having read, experimented, signed up to free and paid courses , spent two years researching the changing algorithm and secrets behind the success of millions on Instagram, I am finally in a place where I feel I can share with you the top secrets I have learnt, for FREE!

 Are you ready?

 How Instagram Works

 Unlike social sharing platforms like Twitter and Pinterest, Instagram isn’t the most efficient place to drive traffic to your blog, but it’s the place to convert sales and expose millions of targeted individuals to your brand.
 It is a visual platform, so use it as a place to sell your brand story.

 Ensure that your blog has the best visuals by taking high-quality imagery, or getting free stock photos from websites like Unsplash.
 It’s the best if you don’t have time to curate your own content!

 We’re starting off with the basics.
 This section includes your profile picture, bio, and brand identity.

 Instagram is the place to drive potential customers to your account through your feed.
 It is the one place to tell your brand story, and so it is important to keep this brand identity consistent across all social media.